Immigration and Visa

 (Enter California Service Center)

 Hiring units must submit H-1B Extension Packets to UBIS at least 6 months before the current H-1B expiration date.
 Call (716) 645-2355 if you should have any questions regarding your H-1B case.

 H-1B Extension Processing Steps for Departments:

 The following links may be used to complete the H-1B Extension Request Packet and to access the latest information from USCIS regarding how to pay USCIS filing fees and how long USCIS is taking on average to process H-1B petitions.

 Forms have been moved.
 Please use the following link:

 Changes of Address & USCIS Requirement

 The University at Buffalo is committed to ensuring equal access to its programs and activities.
 The entire notice of non-discrimination can be viewed here: http://affirmativeaction.buffalo.edu/about.htm.

-The information contained on this web page is provided as a service to the international faculty, staff, employees and administrators of University at Buffalo, and does not constitute legal advice on any immigration, tax, or other matter.
+The information contained on this web page is provided as a service to the international faculty, researchers, staff, employees and administrators of University at Buffalo, and does not constitute legal advice on any immigration, tax, or other matter.
 We try to provide useful information, but we make no claims, promises or guarantees about the accuracy, completeness, or adequacy of the information contained in or linked to this web site or any associated site.
 As legal advice must be tailored to the specific circumstances of each case, and laws are constantly changing, nothing provided herein should be used as a substitute for the advice of competent counsel.
-Neither the University at Buffalo nor the Office of UB Immigration Services is responsible for any errors or omissions contained on this web page, or for the results obtained from the use of this information.
+Neither the University at Buffalo nor UB Immigration Services, Office of International Education, is responsible for any errors or omissions contained on this web page, or for the results obtained from the use of this information.